travis-ci/docs-travis-ci-com/_includes/c11-cpp11-and-beyond-and-toolchains.md

 ## C11/C++11 (and Beyond) and Toolchain Versioning

-If your project requires tools compatible with C11, C++11, or a more recent language standard, then it is likely that you will have to upgrade your compiler and/or build tools.
-This section covers specifically how to upgrade GCC, clang, and cmake; for other dependencies please see [Installing Dependencies](/user/installing-dependencies/).
+If your project requires tools compatible with C11, C++11, or a more recent language standard, you will likely need to upgrade your compiler and/or build tools.
+This section covers specifically how to upgrade GCC, clang, and cmake; for other dependencies, please see [Installing Dependencies](/user/installing-dependencies/).

 ### GCC on Linux